dkorobtsov/automation-arsenal/java/README.md

 [&uarr;](#table-of-contents)
 * [JMockit](https://github.com/jmockit/jmockit1) - Library for creating test mocks.
 Not so famous as Mockito, but definitely just as good.
 Just a matter of taste which one to choose.
 * [Hoverfly Java](https://github.com/SpectoLabs/hoverfly-java) - Java bindings for [Hoverfly](https://hoverfly.io/) - proxy for http services simulation.
 Flexible DSL.
-* [Mockito](https://github.com/mockito/mockito) - Most popular Mocking framework for Java
+* [Mockito](https://github.com/mockito/mockito) - Most popular Mocking framework for Java.
 * [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) - OkHttp client own library for mocking web server responses.
 * [OkReplay](https://github.com/airbnb/okreplay) - Yet another approach to testing web services.
 Just record you app network traffic, then replay it in tests.
 No longer need to worry about 3rd party services downtime. _NB: Intended to be used with OkHTTP client._
+* [PowerMock](https://github.com/powermock/powermock) - Extension for other mocking libraries like EasyMock or Mockito enabling mocking of static methods, constructors, private methods etc.
 * [Spark](https://github.com/perwendel/spark) - Simple Web Framework.
 Why it's here?
 Sometimes it's easier and faster to create Web Server then to mock it :)
 * [RESTMock](https://github.com/andrzejchm/RESTMock) - HTTP server for Android instrumentation tests.
 Works on top of MockWebServer, pairs really well with Hamcrest matchers.
 * [Wiremock](https://github.com/tomakehurst/wiremock) - Yet another tool for mocking HTTP services.